MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-213-Track-Safety-Standards/subpart-G-Train-Operations-Track-Classes-6-Higher/section-213.335.md

 (2) Configured with less than 2 fasteners on the same rail;

-(3) So deteriorated in the vicinity of the rail fastener such that the fastener assembly may pull out or move laterally more than 3/8 inch relative to the crosstie;
+(3) So deteriorated in the vicinity of the rail fastener such that the fastener assembly may pull out or move laterally more than3/8 inch relative to the crosstie;

-(4) So deteriorated that the fastener base plate or base of rail can move laterally more than 3/8 inch relative to the crossties;
+(4) So deteriorated that the fastener base plate or base of rail can move laterally more than3/8 inch relative to the crossties;

 (5) So deteriorated that rail seat abrasion is sufficiently deep so as to cause loss of rail fastener toeload;